 Welcome to Switzerland!
 Meet your guide at Zurich Airport and jump in the van for the drive to LAAX.
 After settling in to our accommodation, we head out for welcome drinks and dinner so you can get to know the rest of the crew.

-We transfer back to Zurich with the crew, and with high fives all round we bid farewell to an epic Swiss riding tour.
+We transfer back to Zurich Airport, and with high fives all round we say goodbye.

-We have limited availability for they tour.
-Bookings close September 30 unless sold out prior.
+We have limited availability for this tour.
 Contact us to check availability: